 - 16.2.1 Convoys are not allowed in the Anchorage and Fairbanks urban areas.
-These areas are defined as: In Anchorage the north urban area boundary is the Glenn Highway weigh stations and the south urban area boundary is the Potter weigh station on the Seward Highway.
-In Fairbanks the north urban area boundary is the Fox weigh station at the intersection of the Steese and Elliott Highways, the east urban area boundary will be at the northern junction of Badger Road interchange at MP 357.6 of the Richardson Highway, and the west urban area boundary is the Ester weigh station. - 16.2.2 An exception has been given for convoyed loads to remain in convoy formation when traveling between the Parks Highway and the Steese/Elliott/Dalton Highways via Sheep Creek and Goldstream Roads.
+These areas are defined as: In Anchorage, the north urban area boundary is the Glenn Weigh Stations on the Glenn Highway and the south urban area boundary is the Potter Weigh Station on the Seward Highway.
+In Fairbanks, the north urban area boundary is the Fox Weigh Station at the intersection of the Steese and Elliott Highways, the east urban area boundary is the Richardson Weigh Stations on the Richardson Highway, and the west urban area boundary is the Ester Weigh Station on the Parks Highway. - 16.2.2 An exception has been given for convoyed loads to remain in convoy formation when traveling between the Parks Highway and the Steese/Elliott/Dalton Highways via Sheep Creek and Goldstream Roads.
 This exception does not exempt convoys from peak traffic or any other requirement.
 Convoys using other routes are required to shuttle separately. - 16.2.3 Convoys in outlying areas not connected by a main highway system will only be allowed on a case by case basis with the authorization of DOT and local police and/or troopers.

-16.3 Escort Vehicles/Convoy Signs
+16.3 Pilot/Escort Vehicles/Convoy Signs

-16.3.1 Two escort vehicles are required for a convoy.
+16.3.1 Two pilot/escort vehicles are required for a convoy.
 One is to travel in the front of the convoy and one in the rear.
-They are both required to display a "CONVOY" sign, in addition to the standard "OVERSIZE" signs.
-The "CONVOY" sign shall state the word "CONVOY" in black letters, and must be a minimum of eight[8] inches in height with a 11⁄2 inch brush stroke.
+They are both required to display a "CONVOY" sign in addition to the standard "OVERSIZE" signs.
+The "CONVOY" sign shall state the word "CONVOY" in black letters and must be a minimum of eight inches in height with a 11⁄2 inch brush stroke.
 The background shall be yellow.
 All vehicles in a convoy are required to display the "OVERSIZE" sign.
-Both escort vehicles are to remain in place north of Coldfoot for those loads traveling to Prudhoe Bay.
+Both pilot/escort vehicles are to remain in place north of Coldfoot for those loads traveling to Prudhoe Bay.